Police Information Checks

 - Vulnerable Sector Checks will not be conducted on anyone younger than 18 years of age.

-- Fingerprinting is done Monday to Friday between 10am and 6pm only (Temporarily unavailable).
+- Fingerprinting is done Monday to Friday between 9:30 am and 4:30 pm only.

 - Date modified: